pypa/packaging/docs/specifiers.rst

     .. method:: filter(iterable, prereleases=None)

-        Takes an iterable that can contain version strings, :class:`~.Version`, and deprecated :class:`~.LegacyVersion` instances and will then filter it, returning an iterable that contains only items which match the rules of this specifier object.
+        Takes an iterable that can contain version strings, :class:`~.Version`, instances and will then filter them, returning an iterable that contains only items which match the rules of this specifier object.

         This method is smarter than just
         ``filter(Specifier().contains, [...])`` because it implements the rule